pingswept/me30-website/content/logistics/projects.md

 * It should consist of at least one sensor and at least one actuator that are not attached to each other.
 * The sensor and actuator should communicate with each other through the internet.
 * The system should do something beautiful, intriguing, or both, without physical intervention or control signals from you.
-* The system should be enclosed and immune to a [test finger probe](https://www.amazon.com/Articulated-Finger-accessibility-electrical-standards/dp/B0716YYXN2), like that used in UL/IEC 60950-1.
-The idea here is that you should try to give your system a finished appearance.
+* The system should be enclosed and repel a [test finger probe](https://www.amazon.com/Articulated-Finger-accessibility-electrical-standards/dp/B0716YYXN2), like that used in UL/IEC 60950-1.
+The idea here is that you should try to give your system a finished appearance, with no holes where people can stick their fingers in.
 * To the extent that this is possible, the system should be installed in public location, because the world needs more joy in the dark winter coming up.
 If you live by yourself on a dead-end street with no foot traffic, "public" to your cat is okay.

 ### Sensor requirements